intel-analytics/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

   ```cmd
   set SYCL_CACHE_PERSISTENT=1
   ```
-- For multi-GPUs user, go to [Tips][def] for how to select specific GPU.
+- For multi-GPUs user, go to [Tips](#multi-gpus-usage) for how to select specific GPU.

 ### Step 3: Run GGUF models